cf-platform-eng/tsmgr-samples/metrics/README.md

 #### Bootstrap Helm

 This solution uses Helm to setup the off-platform metrics sink.
-See the [Helm docs](https://helm.sh/) for a detailed explaination of this tool.
+See the [Helm docs](https://helm.sh/) for a detailed explanation of this tool.

+The off-platform metrics sink isn't park of KSM itself and is intended to represent a team's existing monitoring solution.
+We chose Kubernetes and Helm for deployment, but the off-platform sink could be anything.

 ```bash
 gcloud container clusters get-credentials <my-cluster> --zone=us-central1-a --project=<my-project>